How to Keep Your Pool Free of Leaves

 Use a Leaf Cover

 There are pool covers made specifically for keeping leaves out of the pool while also allowing rainwater in and preventing snow build up.
 They are typically made out of netting or mesh and only need to be picked up and emptied about once a week during the fall.
 Just remember to keep the cover as taut as it can be or else it will eventually sink into the water due to the weight of the leaves.
+Out of all the leaf covers we have found, this is the #1 for durability, performance, and easy set up.

 Alternatively, leaf covers can also be used in conjunction with a solid winter pool cover.
 You can allow the leaf net to fill up with leaves for the entire season then remove it in winter to help keep the winter cover and pool free of debris.